TracyGJG/utilities/docs/dom.md

 ### Parameters

--   text - The untrusted user input text to be sanitized
+- text: The untrusted user input text to be sanitized
--   dom - The document or DOM element containing the target (optional, defaulted to the Document element)
+- dom: The document or DOM element containing the target (optional, defaulted to the Document element)

 ### Return Value

 The sanitized text.

 ## [debounce](:#debounce)